 Work accomplished by students is usually recognized in terms of credit hours, grades, grade points, and grade point averages.

-Students must complete a minimum of 120 (45 upper division (300+ level)) credits and have a minimum of a C (not C-) average (minimum GPA of 2.0) to earn a baccalaureate degree.
+Students must complete a minimum of 124 credits and have a minimum of a C (not C-) average (minimum GPA of 2.0) to earn a baccalaureate degree.
 Colleges, schools, and degree programs have specific requirements.
-Students should check with their college/school advisor.
+Students should check with their college or school adviser.

 Credit hours (or credits) for course work are determined on a semester or semester-equivalent basis for work satisfactorily accomplished.
-Credit hours granted for specific courses are listed in this Catalog and the Check Class Availability website each semester.
+Credit hours granted for specific courses are listed in this Catalog and in the Schedule of Classes/UH Manoa Registration Homepage each semester.

 An instructor recording a grade of I on the final grade sheet will also record the grade that will replace the I if the work is not made up by the deadline; that grade is computed on the basis of what grades or other evidence the instructor does have, averaged together with Fs or zeros for all incomplete work (including the final examination, if it has not been taken).
 If the work is completed prior to the deadline, the instructor will report a change of grade, taking the completed work into consideration.
 If the instructor does not submit a grade to replace the incomplete, the grade of I will be replaced by an F or an NC (as appropriate) as of the April or November deadline.
 All grades of I must be cleared by a student’s college prior to graduation.

 The credit/no credit option encourages students to broaden their education by venturing into subjects outside their fields of specialization without risking a relatively low grade.
 The CR designation denotes C (not C-) caliber work or better.
 However, students should be aware that some colleges and many graduate and professional schools evaluate CR as C and NC as F. The same is true of some employers and scholarship awarding agencies.